jalejo37/Checkout_submission/README.md

 ### Additional AI Usage

-AI assistance was also used to help generate the Terraform scaffolding for the `prod` environment included in the repository.
+AI assistance was also used to help generate the Terraform structure for the `prod` environment included in the repository.

-Because the production environment configuration largely mirrors the development environment structure, this task was mainly repetitive boilerplate rather than architectural design.
+Because the production environment configuration largely mirrors the development environment structure, this task was mainly repetitive rather than architectural design.
 AI was therefore used to accelerate the creation of the `prod` directory structure and adapt the configuration from the `dev` environment within the limited time available for the assessment.

 ## Limitations and Future Improvements